 Here’s A Breakdown of The Combined Physiological State (of the toddler-dad system) In This Scene

 She’ll conform to what has to be done so daddy doesn’t walk away and ignore her.
-As children we need our caregivers for basic human sustenance at the least.
-If we can’t get the love, attunement and care then we’ll do our best to still be “well-behaved” and unemotional so that we can at least secure our basic survival.
+As children, we need our caregivers for basic human sustenance.
+If we can’t get the love, attunement and care then we’ll do our best to still be ‘well-behaved’ and unemotional so we can at least secure our basic survival.
 And this compliance is instinctive, it’s not necessarily even conscious, because we’re hardwired to survive!
 If such a pattern continues in her life, and she consistently keeps the peace and doesn’t express her uniqueness, even when it might disrupt something for the good of others and betterment of the world, she’ll find a way to stop her progress, to play small, to self-sabotage.
-Of course, this is just one example of how emotional growth and pushing forward with our dreams can be stunted and stopped early on, but I believe this story can be applied to many people who fail to set healthy boundaries, have a fear being seen, and shy away from their bigness.
+Of course, this is just one example of how emotional growth and pushing forward with our dreams can be stunted and stopped early on, but I believe this story can be applied to many people who fail to set healthy boundaries, have a fear of being seen, and shy away from their bigness.

-Understanding our early imprints, how we saw the world, and what we needed to be to be loved is an essential first step in tackling this self-sabotage stuff.
+Understanding our early imprints; how we saw the world and what we needed to be loved is an essential first step in tackling this self-sabotage stuff.
 Then we need to assess the primary story we tell ourselves and begin to heal this suppression via healthy aggression and anger work that’s safe, contained and supported by those who know how to do this work.

 Anger is our friend, yet fearing it and holding it inside is our enemy.

 The other thing that all my clients have in common is difficulty, and often blatant inability, or deep shame, when it comes to expressing the emotion of anger.
 Throughout my years of private practice and working with the participants in my online programs I’ve seen that, hands down, the emotion of anger is one of the trickiest to work with because it’s:

 - Relationally, it feels scary.